gwbixby/ePortfolio_2024/README.md

 ### Security

 This system implements several security measures; however, we recommend conducting a security audit when integrating it into production environments to ensure it meets all security requirements.

+## Code Review

+A detailed review of the Java code that was enhanced can be found [here](https://youtu.be/CuP-uzfcSKE)